 • Ebola was first appeared in 1976 in 2 simultaneous outbreaks, in Nzara, Sudan, and in Yambuku, Democratic Republic of Congo.
 The latter was in a village situated near the Ebola River, from which the disease takes its name.

 • The disease, also known as Ebola hemorrhagic fever or Ebola virus, kills up to 90% of people who are infected.
 EVD outbreaks occur primarily in remote villages in Central and West Africa, near tropical rainforests.

 • The virus is transmitted to people from wild animals and spreads in the human population through human-to-human transmission.
 Fruit bats of the Pteropodidae family are considered to be the natural host of the Ebola virus.

-• The recent outbreak was first detected on 6 December, 2013 in Guinea, a western African nation.
-On August 8, following a sudden rise in cases the World Health Organization announced the outbreak a public health emergency of international concern.
+• The recent outbreak was first detected on 6 December 2013 in Guinea, a western African nation.
+On August 8, following a sudden rise in cases the World Health Organization announced the outbreak of a public health emergency of international concern.